-In the municipal area, there is a vast improvement, since 2001, in the number of persons with matric.
+There is a vast improvement, almost double the number in 2001, in the number of persons with matric in the Umsobomvu municipal area.
 However, the number of persons with no schooling in 2017 was more than the comparative number in 2011.
 The biggest success in the education levels is the consistent increase in the number of pupils with a Grade 12 qualification.

-The education levels in the Umsobomvu municipal area are indicated in the table below:
+The education levels in the municipal area are indicated in the table below: